This post may contain paid links. See more info on my privacy page.

 - Preheat the oven to 325°F. Take ribs from the refrigerator and allow them to come to room temperature, then lay them bone-side down on a wire rack.
 Add the wire rack to a baking tray lined with foil.

 - Add to the oven and bake for approximately 1 hour.
-After 1 hour, brush with BBQ sauce and continue cooking for 15 minutes.
+After 1 hour, brush with BBQ sauce and cook for 15 minutes.
 When the ribs reach an internal temperature of 195°F to 200°F, they are ready.
 Use a meat thermometer to measure the internal temperature.

 - Lay your ribs flat with the back side of the ribs facing up in order to cut from the back.